Rejoice Christmas With This Rum-Soaked Plum Cake

 If you search for traditional Plum cakes then you would find them using several ingredients which are rarely seen in our Indian pantry.
 For instance, even though I bake quite often, still I do not find investing in premium products as a good idea as I get to use them very rarely.
-Such list would include products like Brown Sugar, Demerera Sugar, Molasses, Golden Syrup, Maple Syrup, etc. In India, these are rare to come by at your local supermarkets.
-So, I am always on a lookout for better alternates to such ingredients so that without much compromising on the taste or flavor we can still go ahead with the recipes.
+Such a list would include products like Demerera Sugar, Molasses, Golden Syrup, Maple Syrup, etc. In India, these are rare to come by at your local supermarkets.
+So, I am always on a lookout for better alternates to such ingredients so that without much compromising on the taste or flavour we can still go ahead with the recipes.